 A broad written statement of a specific job basically is known as a job description.
 It usually includes roles, purpose, responsibilities, scope, and working conditions of a job along with the job's title, and the designation of the person to whom the employee reports.
 In simpler terms, a JD is a written narrative declaration that describes the general tasks, or related duties, roles and responsibilities of a position.
 It may specify the hierarchy to whom the position reports, parameters such as the qualifications or skills needed by the person in the job, information about the kit, tools and work aids used, working conditions, physical and mental health demands, and also a salary range.
 JD's are usually narrative, but some may cover a simple list of proficiencies, for instance, strategic human capital planning channels may be used to develop a competency architecture for an organization, through which JD's are built as a shortlist of proficiencies.

 JD's are an assorted tool for Human Capital management.
 Regardless of using it for hiring or regulating a performance review, at some nor the other time one or many job descriptions must have crossed the desk of an HR professional.
-Organizations can use a well-crafted job description not only as a valuable aid in the job-recruiting process but also as an outline for reporting relationships and working conditions.
+Organizations can use a well-crafted JD not only as a valuable aid in the job-recruiting process but also as an outline for reporting relationships and working conditions.

 JD's are very essential, which means that great care needs to be taken in creating them and updating them from time to time.

-1) It gives a clear picture to the candidates about what their duties and responsibilities are for that particular job.
+1. It gives a clear picture to the candidates about what their duties and responsibilities are for that particular job.

-3) It helps employees to create specific goals and missions for job advancement.
+3. It helps employees to create specific goals and missions for job advancement.

-4) It also helps create boundaries regarding employees’ roles and responsibilities.
+4. It also helps create boundaries regarding employees’ roles and responsibilities.

-7) Organizations can use their employees' job descriptions, along with the descriptions of viable job promotions, as a source of incentives for employees to pursue classes, seminars and other career development activities.
+7. Organizations can use their employees' job descriptions, along with the descriptions of viable job promotions, as a source of incentives for employees to pursue classes, seminars and other career development activities.

-8) Job descriptions can be supportive in developing a standardized compensation program with minimums and maximums for each position.
+8. Job descriptions can be supportive in developing a standardized compensation program with minimums and maximums for each position.

-10) If required, organizations can use the job descriptions to embellish that an employee is not adequately performing the job functions.
+10. If required, organizations can use the job descriptions to embellish that an employee is not adequately performing the job functions.

 A job description is an internal acquittance that throws light on the company’s job position.
 It is written more in a formal tone and it accommodates all the details about the roles and responsibilities an applicant is looking for.
 Whereas, a job posting is an external advertisement of the organization's openings the purpose of which is to attract candidates and applicants.
-It is written more like in an engaging tone and it contains information not only about the job position but also about your company and the benefits you offer.
+It is written more like in an engaging tone and it contains information not only about the job position but also about the company and the benefits they offer.

 A job description is an internal document that explains the company's job position.
 It contains the details about the role and responsibilities and it is written in a formal tone.
 A job posting, on the other hand, is an advertisement for the open job description.
 It is a report meant for external use, to attract and grab the attention of the candidates.